-On today’s date in 1990, following a two-year public campaign led by Ottawa real estate developer Bruce Firestone, the National Hockey League (NHL) awarded a new franchise to the Ottawa Senators, who would begin play in the 1992-93 season.
+On today’s date in 1990, following a two-year public campaign led by Ottawa real estate developer Bruce Firestone, the National Hockey League (NHL) awarded a new franchise to the Canadian capital.

 Firestone’s development firm, Terrace Investments, lacked the liquid assets to finance the expansion; however, his group, which included his colleagues Cyril Leeder and Randy Sexton, eventually leveraged a land development.
 In 1989, the group found a suitable site on farmland in Kanata, Ont., west of Ottawa, to build a new arena.